 Paul Johnson’s series of articles is inspired by his work as Warden of Crowhurst Nature Reserve, known locally by its catchier nickname, Quarry Wood.

 Paul has been energetically involved since the start of the project in 2000.
-He and his wife, Caroline, have lived in Crowhurst for nearly twenty years and both of their children went to the village school.
+He and his wife, Caroline, have lived in Crowhurst for twenty-something years and both of their children went to the village school.
 Paul grew up in Bexhill and moved to Edinburgh as a student before coming back to Sussex to raise his family.
 After years at the Ambulance Service, he now works at St Michael’s Hospice, but his true calling involves getting his hands dirty and his feet wet – he has a BSc Honours in Rural Resources and a Masters Degree in Biology of Water, and volunteering at Quarry Wood utilises this wealth of knowledge as well as fulfilling his interests and hobbies.

 In 2008, Paul began writing a column for the village magazine, Crowhurst News, which is published monthly (except for January and August); the articles on this website have all appeared there first.
 Although Quarry Wood is the central thread and star turn, his themes often range further, taking in ecology, botany, mycology, history, mythology, Latin and literature.
 All with a healthy dose of irreverence and the odd bit of Hitchhiker’s Guide to the Galaxy.